Answer Center Search Results

 Some simple suggestions for anyone embarking on planning and managing a project for the first time.

 The following resources will help you find and manage consultants and vendors, whether for a defined project, or ongoing support.
 If you need a referral for support on fundraising, strategic planning, legal issues, accounting issues, meeting facilitation, technology, or any other outside support, start here.
-(Many of the consultants and vendors in MANP's Yellow Pages offer nonprofit rates.)
+(Many of the consultants and vendors in the MANP Business Finder offer nonprofit rates.)

 Even relatively small grants programs can involve tracking dozens of applications, reviewers, requirements, and payments.
 Grants management software can save grantmakers time, making their processes more effective and transparent and transforming the way they do business.
 How do you choose the right system for your needs?
 This report is a good place to start—reviewing 29 different systems and comparing them against nearly 200 requirements criteria.
 First published in 2008 and updated in 2-16 with new systems and criteria to better help you find the right solution to your grantmaking needs.